semi-apple/fastailearing.github.io/post/20_04_2024_reflection_about_fastai.md

 During the environment setup process, we needed to update our GPU, but often I would see the WDDM (Windows Display Driver Model) label, indicating that the GPU was not accessible, and the version of GPU driver in Windows is different with the version in WSL.

-> Terminal in WSL
 ![Terminal in WSL](../pictures/GPU-output-in-wsl.png)

-> Terminal in Windows
 ![Terminal in Windows](../pictures/GPU-output-in-Windows.png)

 Here we have two different versions of GPU.
 In Windows, the version is NVIDIA-SMI 536.19, yet in WSL is NVIDIA-SMI 535.54.02.
 I notice that the GPU driver in Ubuntu 22.04 may be different with the GPU driver in Windows, even though I am so sure that I have installed only one version's GPU driver.
 The driver which has a low version cannot run on Windows, but can run on Ubuntu.
 The driver which has a high version can run on Windows, yet not on Ubuntu.